Vinicius-de-Almeida/Vinicius-de-Almeida/README.md

 <br>

-A dedicated and proactive Computer Science student focused on Front-end Development.
+A dedicated and proactive Front End Developer.
-With a strong commitment to building responsive and accessible web interfaces, I am currently expanding my technical expertise by mastering modern frameworks like **React**.
+With a strong commitment to building responsive and accessible web interfaces, I am currently expanding my technical expertise by mastering modern frameworks like **HTML5, CSS/Sass, Javascript, React and Tailwind**.

 <br>